joshcai/rotten-potatoes/README.md

 # RottenPotatoes
-website for chill film discussions by YiPatrick
+Website for Chill Film Discussions by Yipatrick

 Code developed on replit.com